takafan/hessian2/README.md

 obj = Hessian2.parse(bin)
 ```

+## struct wrapper

-## struct wrapper, for hash and object, only send values that specified
+for hash and object, only send values that specified.

 writing a monkey to array-binary